Rethinking Hell: A Clearer View of God’s Judgement

 Last week I spent quite a bit of time talking about N.T.
 Wright’s teachings on the resurrection.
 He has comparatively little to say about hell, though.
 He goes through the Medieval hell symbolism and meaning of Gehenna (p.
 177-178), mentions that while final judgement was accepted as part of God’s plan it wasn’t widely discussed in the epistles (p.
 177), and covers different modern views on hell (p.
 178).
 What he does state is that “God is utterly committed to set the world right in the end,” and that means there will be no people in His future world who worship “that which is not God as if it were” and who fail “fully to reflect the image of God” (p.
 179).

 God will condemn evil, and Wright thinks that those who reject God will “cease to bear the divine image at all” and continue to “exist in an ex-human state” (p.
 182-183).
 That, however, ignores his own teaching that people do not inherently have immortal souls and doesn’t address what the Bible says about the lake of fire.
 I do, however, like the way Wright speaks of a “final condemnation for those who, by their idolatry, dehumanize themselves and drag others down with them” (p.
 180).
-We know God doesn’t desire that any perish, but there will be people who end up in the lake of fire and this seems a good way of summing up their condition.
+We know God doesn’t desire that any perish (1 Tim.
+2:4; 2 Peter 3:9), but there will be people who end up in the lake of fire and this seems a good way of summing up their condition.

-The Churches of God venture into more specifics about the final judgement.
-Their main teachings are well represented in UCG’s booklet “What Happens After Death?”
+The Churches of God that I’ve attended with most of my life venture into more specifics about the final judgement.
+Their main teachings are well represented in United Church of God’s booklet “What Happens After Death?”
 In brief, it goes like this: Those who are not the firstfruits will be resurrected to physical life after the Millennium and given a chance to understand God’s word.
 After a period of time (some say 100 years) they’ll be judged and the ones who’ve refused to repent will die in the lake of fire.
 The others will live on in God’s kingdom.

-This teaching is a relief to any who are concerned about those who’ve not yet committed to Jesus.
-It relieves us of a sense of urgency to convert people before they die because we believe there’s a time in the future when they’ll be given the chance to know Him.
+This teaching holds great hope, as well as relief for our worries about people who have not yet committed their lives to Jesus.
+It also relieves us of a sense of urgency to convert people before they die because we believe there’s a time in the future when they’ll be given the chance to know Him.
 If they aren’t saved in this life, they’ll have an opportunity to escape eternal death in the second resurrection.

-Another thing I think we can say for certain is that it’s best to follow God now, not to wait for a second-chance in the future.
+Another thing I think we can say for certain is that it’s best to follow God now if we have that option, not to wait for what seems like a second-chance in the future.
 The firstfruits do receive a greater reward.
 If you are faithful to God, He will be faithful to reward you according to His promises.
-That’s what the church should be teaching — not threatening people with “you’ll burn in hell” but rather encouraging them to pursue God and take hold of the “better promises” and the “better resurrection” that comes with following Him now (Heb.
-8:6; 11:35).
+That’s what the church should be teaching–not threatening people with “you’ll burn in hell” but rather encouraging them to pursue God and take hold of the “better promises” and the “better resurrection” that comes with following Him now (Heb.
+8:6; 11:35, WEB).

 It is important to note that Hell is a choice, if a person never wanted to be with God in the first place, then he chooses to be a way from God and all that He is, including good.
 And that is what hell is in my opinion, absence of God,good, peace, joy, hope, love, conviction.
 I feel this is even more terrifying than the flames!
 It will be unfair for God to force someone into heaven.
 Like C.S.Lewis said ‘ in the end two kinds remain, those who say to God, your will be done and those to whom God says your will be done’